basho/basho_docs/source/languages/en/java/cookbooks/fetchingdata.md

 ## Fetch JSON data, map to POJO

-By default, the Riak Java client provides a default Converter (see the [[advanced section|fetchingdata#advanced]] below for more on this) that will automatically map JSON stored in Riak to a POJO class you provide.
+By default, the Riak Java client provides a default Converter (see the [[advanced section|Riak Java Client Fetching Data#advanced]] below for more on this) that will automatically map JSON stored in Riak to a POJO class you provide.

 ```java
 import com.basho.riak.client.IRiakClient;